Skip to main content

 6. The Oklahoma Waterfowl Stamp Design must be horizontal.
 It must be matted with a single layer of white or ivory matboard 9 inches high by 12 inches wide with the opening cut to 6 1/2 inches by 9 inches (plus or minus 1/16 of an inch).
 The mat board must not have a black or colored inner or outer accent border.
 Always double-check inside mat cut.

-7. Artwork must not be framed or under glass.
-An acetate covering should be used to protect the artwork.
-This cover must be easily removed for judging or it will be left in place.
+7. Artwork mustn't be framed or under glass.
+An acetate covering or similar should be used to protect the artwork.
+This cover must be easily removed for judging; if not easily removable, it will be left in place for judging.

 8. No scrollwork or lettering can appear on the design itself.
 Any design signed or lettered by the artist will be disqualified.
 However, the name and address of the artist must appear on the back side of the design.